-The LG B1 OLED is coming for 2021, but has its thunder been stolen?
+The LG B1 OLED is out now, but has its thunder already been stolen?
 That's the question on our lips right now, with a BX OLED successor confirmed by LG even as an even cheaper A Series model is set to undercut it on price.

 The B Series has, for the past few years, been the cheapest OLED TV in LG's television range.
 Making do with a lower-spec a7 processor, rather than the a9 models used in higher-up models (C Series, G Series, E Series, and W Series), it's been the closest the TV market has got to an affordable OLED that's actually worth buying.

 Change is afoot, though.
-A new A1 OLED is launching this year, with a few more compromises to specification to drop that starting price even further.
+A new A1 OLED was launched this year, with a few more compromises to specification to drop that starting price even further.

-It means the B1 won't be the go-to value buy that the B9 or BX was, possibly seeing the model discontinued in the long run if shoppers largely opt for A1 instead – something we saw in 2020, when the gorgeous E9 OLED wasn't renewed with a new iteration.
+It means the B1 isn't the go-to value buy that the B9 or BX was, possibly seeing the model discontinued in the long run if shoppers largely opt for A1 instead – something we saw in 2020, when the gorgeous E9 OLED wasn't renewed with a new iteration.

-However, things have changed a little halfway through 2021.
-We initially thought the upcoming B1 would only be hitting UK and European markets after it was suggested the whole B series was already being discontinued in the US.
+Initially, we thought the B1 would only be hitting UK and European markets after it was suggested the whole B series was already being discontinued in the US.
 However, it's now available on the LG website in 55-inch, 65-inch and 75-inch sizes – just like it is in the UK.
 It's worth bearing in mind this is billed as an 'online exclusive' in the US, so might not be widely available.

 So, what can you expect from the LG B1 OLED?
-Here's everything we know, including the pricing and release date information shared by LG so far.
+Here's everything we know about the TV.

 LG B1 OLED release date